hapax/hapax.github.io/assets/teaching.md

 Australia, you could be forgiven for thinking that maths is just a collection of exercises in symbol manipulation, without context, without use, without beauty: a scrubland.
-What should be a voyage of discovery and empowerment, a journey into the mathematical world, is a joyless plod for most students.
+What should be a journey into
+the mathematical world is a joyless plod.
 I know because that was my experience in high school.
-I was not a natural symbol manipulator, so maths bored me senseless.
+I was not a natural symbol manipulator, and scraped by with passes until learning that maths could be *used* for things.

-Let me give you a snapshot of the scrubland.
+Let's look at an example.
 These calculus exercises are taken from a popular Australian textbook.
 Calculus is, without exaggeration, one of the great landmarks of human thought.
 What does the textbook make of it?